My brother-in-law, Bill McGowan, passed away unexpectedly last week.

 It can’t be cured!

 In the silence of its solitude, grief can work through you with the most intimate knowledge of your pain–if you let it.

 Grief can link your vacant feelings of vitality with your heart’s ability to embrace vitality, again and again.

 If you let it,

-Grief will reconnect and reshape and restart your heart.
+Grief will reconnect, reshape and restart your heart.

 Molding and mending memories that remind us of life’s fragility.

-Memories that see the sun and feel the darkness.
+Memories that see the sun but feel the darkness.

 That challenge us to reach through the darkness and the slivered shadows of light that lie beyond the layers, to a place of radical reverence and pure joy.